berlinonline/Dat0r/README.md

 To manage data the *core-layer* derives meta-data from your data-structure definitions.
-This meta-data is represented by the interfaces *IModule* and *IField* and used to create instances of your data-objects, represented by the *IDocument* interface.
+This meta-data is represented by the interfaces *IModule* and *IField* and used to create instances of your data-objects, represented by the *IEntity* interface.
-Modules hold meta-data on the *document* level and compose *fields*, that hold meta-data on the property level.
+Modules hold meta-data on the *entity* level and compose *fields*, that hold meta-data on the property level.
-Further more *modules* are responsable for creating *documents* based on their given meta-data.
+Further more *modules* are responsable for creating *entities* based on their given meta-data.
-*Documents* are the type that actually holds the data.
+*entities* are the type that actually holds the data.
 They use their *module's* *fields* to define per property behaviour such as validation or comparison and they track state changes over time as a list of (change)events.
-In short you can say *modules* compose *fields* to realize your data-definitions and then use the latter to create *documents* that hold the data.
+In short you can say *modules* compose *fields* to realize your data-definitions and then use the latter to create *entities* that hold the data.
 Below you will find diagram that shows the how the core-layer's components and how they play together.

 *core-layer visualization:*